isomerpages/moe-punggolgreenpri/_our-curriculum/PE, Art and Music/PE, Art and Music.md

-Primary 5 & 6 lessons focus on the development of physical-activity and/or sport-specific skills and tactics for sustained involvement based on interest and competencies.
+Primary 5 &amp; 6 lessons focus on the development of physical-activity and/or sport-specific skills and tactics for sustained involvement based on interest and competencies.
 Moreover, students will develop games-related concepts for application through modified games under the following categories: